JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `submitTaskDeliverableAndRating.send({ taskId, deliverableHash, secret }, options)`

-Submit the task deliverable and the work rating for the address assigned the `MANAGER_ROLE`.
-This function can only be called by the address assigned the `WORKER_ROLE` on or before the task due date.
+Submit the task deliverable and the work rating for the address assigned the task `MANAGER` role.
+This function can only be called by the address assigned the task `WORKER` role on or before the task due date.
 The submission cannot be overwritten, which means the deliverable cannot be changed once it has been submitted.
 In order to submit a rating, a `secret` must be generated using the `generateSecret` method, which keeps the rating hidden until all ratings have been submitted and revealed.

 **Input**